Drastic Fantastic: Critical reception

 The album received warm, though conservative, praise by most critics.
 Music critics from The Observer gave Drastic Fantastic five stars, stating the album was "bursting with so many hits that Tunstall's comic-book life is about to go stratospheric".
 Rob Sheffield of Rolling Stone gave the album three-and-a-half stars out of five, and said that the album's sound was a "flashback" to 1997 by noting similarities between the songs on Drastic Fantastic and songs written 10 years earlier.
 Stephen Thomas Erlewine of Allmusic gave the album four out of five, calling Drastic Fantastic "a rare beast: a pop album with a songwriter's heart".

 However, some critics were less impressed, stating that the album was overproduced and lacked the "folksy" touch of her previous album Eye to the Telescope.
 The Guardian gave it three stars, stating "Tunstall could do better".

+Commercial performance

+It debuted atop to the albums charts in her native Scotland, remaining within the Top 100 Albums on the Scottish charts for a combined total of thirty weeks.
+It beat competition from the likes of Kanye West and 50 Cent to reach number one in Scotland.
+On the US Billboard 200 chart, Drastic Fantastic debuted at number nine, selling about 50,000 copies in its first week, and sold around 225,000 copies in 2007.
+Drastic Fantastic also debuted atop the US Billboard Alternative Albums and US Billboard Rock Albums.

+In the United Kingdom, it debuted at number three on the UK Albums Chart, remaining within the Top 100 in the United Kingdom for a combined total of twenty six weeks.
+Elsewhere, it reached the top ten in both Canada and the Republic of Ireland, the top twenty in Argentina, the top thirty in the Netherlands, France New Zealand, and the top forty in Italy, Germany and Japan.

+It sold over 290,000 copies in the United Kingdom, later being awarded a Gold certification from the British Phonographic Industry (BPI) in July 2013.

 Track listing

 All tracks produced by Steve Osbourne.

 In addition with the Deluxe edition, a documentary DVD with the album.

 Most songs on Drastic Fantastic are not new songs.
 An acoustic version of "Little Favours" and "Paper Aeroplane" appeared on the 2000 demo album Tracks in July.
 "Little Favours" also appeared as the B-side to "Under the Weather".
 "If Only", "Funnyman", and "Saving My Face" appeared on the demo album Toons March '03.
 Finally, Tunstall mentioned writing two new songs, "Hopeless" and "White Bird", in a blog entry from 2003.

 The bonus track "Journey" appeared on KT Tunstall's early band Red Light Stylus' album Roughworks, under the title "The Journey's the Thing".

+The original studio version "Suddenly I See", which appeared on Tunstall's first album Eye to the Telescope in 2004, was included as a bonus track on the Australian release due to the song's popularity in the country.